Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 ```

 The [context](YML-Input-Format.md#context-name-conventions) allows to refer each possible build combination that by default uses a different [output directory](#output-directory-structure).
 A context may be partly specified in many places.

+The [context-set](#working-with-context-set) defines a combination of projects and is useful when an application is composed of [multiple related projects](#project-setup-for-related-projects).
+Using a [context-set](#working-with-context-set) allows to compile the  is defined, that are translated into

 ### Toolchain Agnostic Project